 A lot happened in the 1980s and there were many competing priorities for resources.

-Then came the first decade of the new millennium, from 2000-2009, which was no less a period of momentous events.
+Then came the first decade of the new millennium, from 2000-2009, also a period of momentous events.

 With this litany of events across the decades, there is a simple point to be made: Times are always interesting and complicated.
 That is a fundamental reality and it will always be the case.
 It’s time to stop looking backwards through rose-tinted glasses.
 There will always be compelling national priorities that trump high-minded aspirations, whatever they are and wherever they are focused.

-The Congressional Budget Office has shown that our national debt as a proportion of GNP has nearly doubled since 2009 from just under 40% to 74%.
-That trajectory is modestly down for the next a decade as the US economy recovers from the economic crisis and then up significantly.
-The big ticket items driving higher debt include entitlement spending (Social Security, Medicare, and Medicaid), interest on the national debt as rates tick up, and the challenge to fund investments from education to infrastructure.
+The trajectory of debt accumulation is estimated to stabilize in the early 2020s before rising steeply thereafter.
+The big-ticket items driving higher debt include entitlement spending (Social Security, Medicare, and Medicaid), net interest on the national debt as rates tick up, and the challenge to fund investments from education to infrastructure.
 These problems looked challenging before the Great Recession.
+Then, the Pandemic hit.
 Today, there is more debt and less room to maneuver.
-We can’t afford another big cost without offsetting revenue.
+The 2020s look set to be a contentious struggle over debt and spending in a hyper-polarized environment and growing external threats.

-Meanwhile there is a contentious debate with some sides saying the forecasts dramatically understate the liabilities we have signed up for even as we face big issues such as inequality, poverty, climate change, and a stagnating middle class all of which compete for resources, attention, and leadership.
+Meanwhile there is an ongoing debate in which some sides say the forecasts dramatically understate the liabilities we have signed up for even as we face big issues such as inequality, poverty, climate change, and a stagnating middle class all of which will compete for resources, attention, and leadership.20

-The simple point is that government programs are always facing the gauntlet of criticism and cost, particularly in a democracy.
+In summary, there are two simple points to be made.
+The first is that government programs are always facing the gauntlet of criticism and cost, particularly in a democracy.
 There needs to be an enormously compelling case if there is any hope of a significant expenditure of public funds.
+The second is that times are going to get dramatically tougher in the coming years as a consequence of two major crises in 12 years that nearly tripled our debt-to-GDP ratio.
+And that assumes there won’t be yet another major economic crisis to contend with in this next decade.

-Space exploration, in this context, continually comes up wanting because earthly priorities are so compelling, urgent, and endless.
-There is simply not enough funding to go around.
+Space exploration, in this context, continually comes up short because earthly priorities are so compelling, urgent, and endless.
+There is simply not enough funding to go around, a challenge that will be even more difficult in the future.

 Reason #3: There’s No (Direct) Payback